httpdss/structkit/docs/funding.md

-# Funding STRUCT
+# Funding StructKit

-STRUCT is an open-source project that helps developers create consistent project structures and automate repetitive setup tasks.
+StructKit is an open-source project that helps developers create consistent project structures and automate repetitive setup tasks.
 Your support helps us maintain and improve this tool for the entire community.

 ## 💰 Support Options

 ### GitHub Sponsors

-The easiest way to support STRUCT development is through GitHub Sponsors:
+The easiest way to support StructKit development is through GitHub Sponsors:

 - **[Sponsor @httpdss on GitHub](https://github.com/sponsors/httpdss)**